Public-Computing-Lab/rethinkAI-api-v2/on_the_porch/data_ingestion/README.md

 **Solution:** Ensure the JSON file path in `.env` is correct and the file exists.

-### "Failed to connect to email server"
+### "Failed to connect to Gmail via OAuth"

 **Solutions:**
-- Verify email address and password in `.env`
-- For Gmail: Ensure you're using an app-specific password (not your regular password)
+- Ensure `gmail_credentials.json` exists in the `data_ingestion/` folder
-- Check IMAP is enabled in Gmail settings
+- Check that Gmail API is enabled in Google Cloud Console
-- Verify IMAP server and port settings
+- Verify IMAP is enabled in Gmail settings
+- Delete `gmail_token.json` and re-authenticate (the script will open a browser)
+- Make sure your Gmail account is added to "Test users" in OAuth consent screen

+### "Google hasn't verified this app" warning

+This is normal when using your own OAuth credentials.
+Click **Continue** to proceed.
+Your app is private and only you can access it.

+### Browser doesn't open for OAuth

+If running on a server without a browser:
+1. Run the script once locally on your computer
+2. Complete the OAuth flow (browser will open)
+3. Copy the generated `gmail_token.json` file to your server
+4. The token will work without a browser going forward

 ### "GOOGLE_DRIVE_FOLDER_ID is not set"